 And don’t judge them or contradict them if they sometimes get jealous or angry.

 When you’re talking to them alone, rather than saying, of course, you don’t hate your brother, you mustn’t get angry when you lose a game, say something like I imagine that you’re feeling jealous that your brother came first in his race, or it looks like you found it really tough when your sister won the game.

 Just acknowledging the feeling will often help calm down those strong feelings.

-It may seem like your children really hate each-other, but most of sibling rivalry is about getting your attention.
+It may seem like your children really hate each other, but most of the sibling rivalry is about getting your attention.
 And if they can’t have your good attention, they’ll fight and argue to get your negative attention.
 So make the decision to spend 15 minutes every day with each of your children.